deriksson/Dendrogram/README.md

 based Linux system:
 > `sudo apt-get install graphviz`

 Finally, you need to compile the Java application.
+1. Download the application source code, using git:
+   `git clone git://github.com/deriksson/Dendrogram.git`.

-The following command creates a JAR file in the `dist` sub-directory:
+2. The following command creates a JAR file in the `dist` sub-directory:
-> `ant`
+   `ant`

 ## Usage
 The Dendrogram application is run from the command line.
 The general format of the command looks like this: